August Holmgren (tennis): 2025: Major debut and third round, top 150 and Masters debuts

-In July, Holmgren made his major debut at Wimbledon, reaching the main draw as a qualifier, In the main draw, Holmgren recorded his first major win by defeating Quentin Halys in the first round.
+In July, Holmgren made his major debut at Wimbledon, reaching the main draw as a qualifier after wins over local player Giles Hussey, Mikhail Kukushkin, and Yosuke Watanuki, this made the first time in the major's history to have three Danish men into the main draw joining eight seed Holger Rune and compatriot Elmer Møller.
+In the main draw, Holmgren recorded his first major win by defeating Quentin Halys in the first round.
 With his second round win over 21st seed Tomáš Macháč, in five sets with a deciding fifth-set tiebreak, after nearly five hours of play, Holmgren was only the second Danish man in the Open Era to reach the third round on his major main draw debut.
-As a result he moved into the top 150 in the ATP rankings.
+As a result, he moved into the top 150 in the ATP rankings.
 Holmgren earned a new nickname: “the King of Wimbledon Comebacks”.
 He lost in the third round to Alex de Minaur.

 In July, Holmgren won his third Challenger title in Granby by defeating top seed Eliot Spizzirri in the semifinal and third seed Liam Draxl in the final.

 In September, Holmgren also made his Masters 1000 debut as a qualifier at the 2025 Shanghai Masters.